First Westchester County Affordable Assisted Living Facility Opens

 The 104,000-square-foot facility can accommodate 195 residents.
 The 12-acre hilltop property formerly belonged to the Jewish Guild for the Blind, which operates nursing and assisted living facilities in New York State.
 Westchester ALP Property LLP bought the property in 2010 for $14 million and did a gut rehab on the structure to create the Westchester Center for Independent & Assisted Living.

 The Yonkers Industrial Development Agency provided a variety of financial incentives for the project, including a sales and use tax exemption on construction materials, fixtures and furnishings and a structured property tax agreement.
-“Building affordable housing requires a strong partnership between private developers and all levels of government, Yonkers Mayor Mike Spano, who is also chairman of the Yonkers Industrial Development Agency, tells MHN, but he adds that the climate is tougher than it used to be for such developments.
+“Building affordable housing requires a strong partnership between private developers and all levels of government, Yonkers Mayor Mike Spano, who is also chairman of the Yonkers Industrial Development Agency, tells Multi-Housing News, but he adds that the climate is tougher than it used to be for such developments.

 “Moving forward, finding public funding for affordable senior housing will be increasingly difficult, as government must continue to confront tough fiscal choices,” the mayor notes.
 “Yonkers and the IDA will look to make strategic investments that bring real economic value to our community.
 One such example is the Westchester Center, a lower-cost housing alternative to nursing homes for Medicaid-eligible seniors that potentially saves taxpayer funds.”